Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Read also: Fix: VLC media player lagging in Windows 10

 uTorrent for Windows 10, Windows 8 – Desktop App

 If you are like me, then you are always looking for new legal torrents to download every day, and if this is the case, you will be as thrilled as I was when I found out that uTorrent is compatible with Windows 10, Windows 8 and therefore, can be used for our daily downloading tasks.

-There are no configuration that need to be done in order for you to use uTorrent and it works just as fast as it did on previous versions of Windows.
+There is no configuration that needs to be done in order for you to use uTorrent and it works just as fast as it did on previous versions of Windows.
 Although, there are some settings that you must do in order for you to start using the uTorrent Client app for Windows 10, Windows 8.
 I’ll show you exactly how to configure it so you can manage your torrents from your Windows 10, Windows 8 device.

 uTorrent Client App for Windows Windows 10